Lithuania seeks EU deterrence of Lukashenko

 And Landsbergis said "faster" and "more efficient" EU help for countries struggling with irregular migration crises was needed.

-The EU economic sanctions on Belarus target its fertiliser, oil, tobacco, and bank sectors.
+The EU economic sanctions on Belarus target its banking, fertiliser, oil, and tobacco sectors.

 They are designed to be dialled up if need be, widening the EU ban to more product categories.